anupabenny/JPMorgan_test/ops-interview.md

       - Use Cloud with manual deployment of each application with Jenkins ==> pro - Autoscaling and easy deployment | con - Need to manage Infra

 2. Install/Automate [Epinio](https://docs.epinio.io/installation/install_epinio) (locally with docker/k3d with IP_ADDR.sslip.io as system domain)
-    1. Understand what is framework is trying to abstract out?
+    1. Understand what this framework is trying to abstract out?
 Does it make thing easier for developers/operator by using epinio vs native K8

 Answers:
 -  Epinio is a Kubernetes-powered application development engine and uses Epinio CLI to deploy to kubernetes.
--  In current exercise, product, order and gateway components are docker images, it can be easily deployed to kubernetes. yes it is easy for Developers/Operators using Epinio
+-  In current exercise, product, order and gateway components are docker images, it can be easily deployed to kubernetes.

+yes it is easy for Developers/Operators using Epinio
--  Epinio is installed from a single Helm chart and makes easy for developers/operators to see live instance of their system that's accessible at a URL
+-  Epinio is installed from a single Helm chart and makes easy for developers/operators to see live instance of their system which is accessible at a URL
 -  Epinio needs Ingress-controller (nginx or traefik) for exposing application to URL in production
 -  Also needs cert-manager to acquire TLS certificates for the apps
 -  Epinio allows Developers to push code straight to the platform and it inspects the source, selects an appropriate buildpack and creates Kubernetes objects to deploy the app